MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

 #### add_ContentLoading

-Add an event handler for the ContentLoading event.
+Add an event handler for the `ContentLoading` event.

 > public HRESULT [add_ContentLoading](#add_contentloading)([ICoreWebView2ContentLoadingEventHandler](icorewebview2contentloadingeventhandler.md) * eventHandler, EventRegistrationToken * token)

-ContentLoading fires before any content is loaded, including scripts added with AddScriptToExecuteOnDocumentCreated.
-ContentLoading will not fire if a same page navigation occurs (such as through fragment navigations or history.pushState navigations).
-This follows the NavigationStarting and SourceChanged events and precedes the HistoryChanged and NavigationCompleted events.
+`ContentLoading` triggers before any content is loaded, including scripts added with `AddScriptToExecuteOnDocumentCreated`. `ContentLoading` does not trigger if a same page navigation occurs (such as through `fragment` navigations or `history.pushState` navigations).
+This operation follows the `NavigationStarting` and `SourceChanged` events and precedes the `HistoryChanged` and `NavigationCompleted` events.

 #### add_DocumentTitleChanged

-Add an event handler for the DocumentTitleChanged event.
+Add an event handler for the `DocumentTitleChanged` event.

 > public HRESULT [add_DocumentTitleChanged](#add_documenttitlechanged)([ICoreWebView2DocumentTitleChangedEventHandler](icorewebview2documenttitlechangedeventhandler.md) * eventHandler, EventRegistrationToken * token)

-DocumentTitleChanged fires when the DocumentTitle property of the WebView changes and may fire before or after the NavigationCompleted event.
+`DocumentTitleChanged` runs when the `DocumentTitle` property of the WebView changes and may run before or after the `NavigationCompleted` event.

 ```cpp
     // Register a handler for the DocumentTitleChanged event.